dctrstrange27/quizzy/README.md

 # Quizzy
-A simple quiz reviewer, that allows all students create their own quiz and choose which types of quiz they preffered!
+A simple quiz reviewer that enables all students to create their quizzes and select their preferred quiz types.
+However, students must log in before they can take the quiz.
 ## Hosting
 This website was deployed in [**render.com**](https://render.com/).
 PS. free individual plan subscription.

  You can visit the Link/ live preview here at [Quizzy App](https://quizzy-app.onrender.com/).